skeptycal/ApplySyntax/docs/usage.md

     Also, try to use very specific regex to ensure you don't get false positives.

 ## Project Specific Rules
-To define project specific syntaxes, just add `project_syntaxes` to your project file.  `project_syntaxes` is an array; just add your syntax rules to `project_syntaxes` just like you would add them to `syntaxes` in your user settings file, and ApplySyntax will append the rules to the end of your globally defined rules.
+To define project specific syntaxes, just add `project_syntaxes` to your project file.  `project_syntaxes` is an array; just add your syntax rules to `project_syntaxes` just like you would add them to `syntaxes` in your user settings file, and ApplySyntax will prepend the rules to the beginning of your defined rules.
+The order of rules is as follows: project --> user --> default.

 There is one difference between project specific rules and global rules.
 In project rules, the `extensions` key will be ignored, as the extension feature adds extensions globally, and project specific rules are meant to be confined to the project scope.